Generic Name: oxycodone and acetaminophen

 Acetaminophen, USP 325 mg

 All strengths of Endocet also contain the following inactive ingredients: Colloidal silicon dioxide, croscarmellose sodium, crospovidone, microcrystalline cellulose, povidone, pregelatinized cornstarch, and stearic acid.
 In addition, the 2.5 mg/325 mg strength contains FD&C Red No. 40 Aluminum Lake.
 The 7.5 mg/325 mg strength contains FD&C Yellow No. 6 Aluminum Lake.
 The 10 mg/325 mg strength contains D&C Yellow No. 10 Aluminum Lake.
-The 7.5 mg/325 mg strength and 10 mg/325 mg strength may also contain corn starch.
+The 7.5 mg/325 mg strength and the 10 mg/325 mg strength may also contain corn starch.

 Endocet - Clinical Pharmacology

-Central Nervous System
+Effects on the Central Nervous System

-Gastrointestinal Tract and Other Smooth Muscle
+Effects on the Gastrointestinal Tract and Other Smooth Muscle

 Absorption and Distribution